0xfe/mp3renamer/README.md

 ## About

-mp3renamer is a tool for reorganizing audio file directories.
-It supports most major audio file formats.
+mp3renamer is a commandline tool that can reorganize your audio file collection and sort them by artist/album/title.
+It supports most audio formats (e.g., MP3, M4A, FLAC, etc.) and works particularly well for renaming files in an iTunes databases, (e.g., transferring files out of your iPod) where files names are obfuscated.

 ## License